-Grades are based on two quizzes, one final exam, one consumer product presentation, one grant proposal, and participation in class discussions.
-Additional criteria for graduate students: 1) different exam criteria, 2) lead discussions for 1-2 of the readings during the semester, and 3) separate guidelines for the group project.
+Grades are based on two quizzes, one final exam, one consumer product presentation, one group research project, participation in class discussions, and write-ups for readings - see questions to be answered in the Appendix of this document (I will randomly ask you to turn these in at the start of class for credit).
+Additional criteria for graduate students: 1) different exams, 2) lead discussions for 1-2 of the assigned readings during the semester, 3) separate guidelines for the group project, and 4) a presentation in the field at Harvard Forest.

 Exams 50%

 Quizzes 20%

 Final 30%

 Presentation 15%

 Group Project 20%

+Write-ups for readings 10%

-Class Participation 15%
+Class Participation 5 %